-At the Meeting, disinterested shareholder approval was also sought for the Company's Placement, details of which were announced on October 22, 2015 and are contained in the Company's Information Circular that was mailed to shareholders.
-The Company was required to obtain disinterested shareholder approval of the Placement as a condition of the approval by the Toronto Stock Exchange (the "Exchange") of the listing of the common shares issuable pursuant to the Placement because greater than 25% of the number of common shares of Mawson which would be outstanding, on a non-diluted basis, immediately prior to the date of closing of the Placement were issued or are issuable under the Private Placement.
-In addition, the Exchange also required disinterested shareholder approval of the Private Placement, pursuant to which votes cast in respect of common shares held by the Sentient Fund or its affiliates and common shares controlled or directed by Michael Hudson, Nicholas Cook, Mark Saxon, Gilbert Clark or Gil Leathley were excluded, because greater than 10% of the number of common shares of the Company which would be outstanding, on a non-diluted basis, immediately prior to the date of closing of the Placement would be issued or will be issuable to insiders under the Placement.
-According to the votes cast by disinterested shareholders present in person or by proxy, a total of 17,422,316 common shares or 99.85% of the votes represented by disinterested shareholders were voted in favor of the Placement.
+At the Meeting, disinterested shareholder approval was also sought for the Company's private placement, details of which were announced on October 22, 2015 and are contained in the Company's Information Circular that was mailed to shareholders.
+The Company was required to obtain disinterested shareholder approval of the private placement as a condition of the approval by the TSX of the listing of the common shares issuable pursuant to the private placement because greater than 25% of the number of common shares of Mawson which would be outstanding, on a non-diluted basis, immediately prior to the date of closing of the private placement were issued or are issuable under the private placement.
+In addition, the TSX also required disinterested shareholder approval of the private placement, pursuant to which votes cast in respect of common shares held by the Sentient Fund or its affiliates and common shares controlled or directed by Michael Hudson, Nicholas Cook, Mark Saxon, Gilbert Clark or Gil Leathley were excluded, because greater than 10% of the number of common shares of the Company which would be outstanding, on a non-diluted basis, immediately prior to the date of closing of the private placement would be issued or will be issuable to insiders under the Placement.
+According to the votes cast by disinterested shareholders present in person or by proxy, a total of 17,422,316 common shares or 99.85% of the votes represented by disinterested shareholders were voted in favor of the private placement.

 On April 4, 2016, the Company announced that Mr. Leathley had stepped down as director of the Company to focus on personal matters.
 Mr. Leathley had been a non-executive director and a member of the Company's Audit Committee since December 2007.
 Mr. Gilbert Clark, an independent director of the Company, replaced Mr. Leathley as a member of the Audit Committee.
-Mr. Leathley remains on the Company's Advisory Board to advice the Company on technical matters.
+Mr. Leathley remains on the Company's Advisory Board to advise the Company on technical matters.